rioki/learn-to-program-with-javascript/README.md

 ## Lie To Children

 I will employ a so called [lie to children] allot.
-That is I will tell with certainty somethign that I know is an gross oversimplification.
-I am doing this with the aim to make understanding simpler, the same way you learn in high school about apples falling on Newton's head and later in University about Enstein's Relitivity.
+I will tell with certainty something that I know is an oversimplification.
+I am doing this with the aim to make understanding simpler, the same way you learn in high school about apples falling on Newton's head and later in University about Einstein's relativity.

 As far as possible I will mark sections with lie to children, to make sure you know that here the rabbit holes does go deeper.